SpiderDave/NESBuilder/README.md

 -- the plugin name defaults to the filename without extension if not defined. plugin.name = "foobar"

--- if the plugin has init, it will be executed when loaded. function plugin.init()
+-- This will be executed after the plugin has been loaded. function plugin.onInit()
     print("hello plugin world!")
 end